PenoDiggs34/firstaxis-bank-financial-dashboard/README.md

 All figures are in **NGN Millions (NGN M)**.

 > **Note:** This data is entirely simulated.
 It does not represent any real institution.
-The figures are designed to be realistic — trending upward across the year with Corporate Banking as the dominant division — to enable meaningful analysis.
+The figures are designed to be realistic,, trending upward across the year with Corporate Banking as the dominant division, to enable meaningful analysis.

 ---